MichaelAHood/readmissions-risk-scorer/README.md

 The above diagram demonstrates the general process by which patient EMR data can be combined with multiple data sources, such as census data, and socio-economic data to form a rich picture about patients.
 With a dataset on hand, data scientists can create preditive models that learn the relationships between patient data and their propensity for different conditions, e.g. heart disease or risk of early readmission.

 Once a preditive model has been created and validated, it can be deployed as a cloud-based service that allows the model's predictive capabilities to be used by other applications.
-For example, discharge planning software can pass a list of patient IDs to the model and receive a risk score that indicates who is most at-risk of being readmitted.
+For example, discharge planning software can pass a list of patient IDs to the model and receive a score that indicates the readmission risk for each patient.

 Once high-risk patients have been identified, their EMRs and discharge plans can be modified  to mitigate any risk factors that appear.

 ## 3. How to Use the Solution

-## 4. What Does the Solution Contain

 This solution to reducing hospital readmissions will consist of five essential steps: